 Federal prosecutors officially file intent to seek death penalty against Luigi Mangione

-- Federal prosecutors filed their intent to pursue the death penalty for Luigi Mangione, who allegedly killed UnitedHealthcare CEO Brian Thompson, if convicted.
+- Federal prosecutors have filed a notice to seek the death penalty for Luigi Mangione, charged with the murder of UnitedHealthcare CEO Brian Thompson, if he is found guilty.

 111 Articles